MykytaPetrenko/hunyuan-lora-converter/README.md

 # hunyuan-lora-converter
-A short script for converting HunyuanVideo LoRAs train in OneTrainer to diffusion-pipe (ComfyUI compatible format)
+A short script for converting HunyuanVideo LoRAs train in OneTrainer (old format, not OMI) to diffusion-pipe (ComfyUI compatible format)
+To be tested.